Last reviewed by Toollabz editorial ·

 Project maturity amount using compounding.

-Quick Answer: Compound Interest Calculator
+Quick answer: Compound Interest Calculator

 A = P(1 + r/n)^(nt), where compounding frequency changes the final balance.
 More frequent compounding slightly increases growth when the rate is the same.